erezsh/Preql/docs/tutorial.md

 ### Table operations

 There are many operations that you can perform on a table.
-Here we'll javascript through the main ones.
+Here we'll run through the main ones.

 **Selection** lets us filter tables using the selection operator: